BarkBeetle: Stealing Decision Tree Models with Fault Injection: Methodology

 \subsection{Discovering First Occurrence of Features}

 Each path may contain both unique features (appearing only once) and duplicate features (appearing multiple times).
 Recovering duplicate features is inherently more complex than identifying unique ones.
-In \autoref{algo_ffd}, we first recover the features that appear for the first time along a path.
-Overall, \autoref{algo_ffd} can be summarized as two main steps: \ding{182} Modify each feature $x_i$ to $s_i.b+1$ (or $s_i.a-1$ in the right subtree) while keeping all other feature values as $s_i.a-1$, then check whether the label changes.
+In Algorithm~\ref{algo_ffd} (\cref{appendix:algos}), we first recover the features that appear for the first time along a path, which in turn reduces the complexity of the subsequent step of recovering duplicates by narrowing the search space.
+Overall, Algorithm~\ref{algo_ffd} can be summarized as two main steps: \ding{182} Modify each feature $x_i$ to $s_i.b+1$ (or $s_i.a-1$ in the right subtree) while keeping all other feature values as $s_i.a-1$, then check whether the label changes.
 For instance, in \autoref{fig:ffd_example}, changing $x_0$ to $s_0.b+1=11$ results in a label change to $c_{16}$, indicating that $x_0$ is present on this path. \ding{183} We then determine whether it appears once or multiple times.
-If it is a duplicate, we update the duplicate feature set $S_{DF}$, which will be processed in \autoref{algo_dfd}.
+If it is a duplicate, we update the duplicate feature set $S_{DF}$, which will be processed in Algorithm~\ref{algo_dfd}.
 For example, when changing $x_1$ to $s_1.b+1$, in \autoref{fig:ffd_example}, injecting a fault at the third node causes the label to change to $c_0$, confirming that $x_1$ is present at this node as a unique feature, allowing us to determine its threshold value ($t^0_1=5$).